mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 3 - Azure Database/README.md

 }
 ```

 Edit the Startup.cs file.
-Change the name of the connectionString parameter to get Azure SQL Database ConnectionString.
+Change the name of the connectionString parameter to get the Azure SQL Database ConnectionString.

 ```cs
 Configuration.GetConnectionString("AzureDBConnectionStrings")